lucamartucci/lucamartucci.github.io/index.md

 * Design and analysis of heuristic algorithms for average-case problems, especially using spectral methods.
 * Analysis of Boolean functions.
 Especially structural and Fourier properties of concrete models, like [DNFs](https://en.wikipedia.org/wiki/Disjunctive_normal_form).

-I also have interest in interactions between CS theory and practical problems, especially in understanding experimental results on real data, and in developing good algorithms guided by theory.
+I also have interest in interactions between CS theory and practical problems, especially in understanding experimental results on real instances, and in developing good algorithms guided by theory.

 Please don't hesitate to contact me if you have interest in discussing.